drakkan/sftpgo/docker/README.md

 ### `sftpgo:<version>-distroless`

 This image is based on the popular [Distroless project](https://github.com/GoogleContainerTools/distroless).
 For a base image is used [the `distroless/static-debian11` official image](https://console.cloud.google.com/gcr/images/distroless/global/static-debian11@sha256:157bbd69d9af19adf370b0e05af074170a6788e218e8e3bc7c2763897a98890d/details).
 Distroless based image contains only application and its runtime dependencies.
+Distroless image doen't allow shell access.
+The default data-provider is `bolt` instead of `sqlite`.
 ### `sftpgo:<suite>-slim`

 These tags provide a slimmer image that does not include the optional `git` and `rsync` dependencies.